BuildIT-IARE/BuildIT/README.md

 # BuildIT
 Institute of Aeronautical Engineering hosts their very own Online Compiler, BuildIT!

-Thanks to the Judge0 API for the ruby on rails Judge.
+Thanks to the Judge0 API for the Ruby on Rails Judge.

 Software Required.
 - NodeJS